 Ian Klassen has served as a director of the Company since 2020.
-Mr. Klassen has served as director and chief executive officer of Grande Portage Resources Ltd. since 2006.
-Mr. Klassen has served as director and chief executive officer of GMV Minerals Inc. since 2007.
-Mr. Klassen has served as director of eXeBlock Technology Corporation since September 2017.
-Mr. Klassen served as director of Canabo Medical Corp., now Aleaña Health Inc., from 2014 to 2018, G6 Materials Corp. from 2012 to 2016, Sixty North Gold Mining Ltd. from 2017 to 2019 and Transcanna Holdings Inc. from 2019 to 2020.
+Mr. Klassen has served as director and chief executive officer of Grande Portage Resources Ltd. since 2007.
+Mr. Klassen has served as director of exeBlock Technology Corporation since September 2017.
+Mr. Klassen served as director of Canabo Medical Corp., now Aleafia Health Inc., from 2014 to 2018, G6 Materials Corp. from 2012 to 2016, Sixty North Gold Mining Ltd. from 2017 to 2019 and Transcanna Holdings Inc. from 2019 to 2020.
 Mr. Klassen brings almost 30 years of business management, public relations and government affairs experience to the Company.
 He has extensive experience in the administration of public companies, finance, government policy, media relationship strategies, business/government project management and legislative decision-making.
 Mr. Klassen has extensive experience chairing governance, audit, and risk assessment and compensation committees.
 He holds a B.A.
 (Honours) from the University of Western Ontario and is a recipient of the Commemorative Medal for the 125th Anniversary of the Confederation of Canada in recognition of his significant contribution to his community and country.